 The university offers select undergraduate program opportunities at the Bachelor’s level in which the required coursework can be completed through online instruction.
-These programs are considered Distance Education (DE) programs.
-DE programs are designed for off campus students and delivered via the Distance Education campus.
+These programs are offered online and are considered Distance Education (DE) programs.
+DE programs are designed for off-campus students and delivered via the Distance Education campus.

 Details regarding prerequisites, academic requirements, and application procedures for each degree program can be found through departmental sites listed below.
 For more information about costs, see the latest Schedule of Maintenance, Tuition and Fees for Undergraduate Online Programs available at One Stop Student Services.

 Students with an associate degree can finish their Bachelor of Arts in Interdisciplinary Programs with a concentration in either Public Policy & Administration or Culture & Society.